 To regenerate damaged tissue, the blood’s “self-renewal” mechanism must be turned on.
 But to stop blood cancers like leukemia and lymphoma from growing, it must be turned off.

-To do this, they use genetic screens, bioinformatics, mouse models of disease, and comparative cell analyses.
+To do this, HSCI researchers use genetic screens, bioinformatics, mouse models of disease, and comparative cell analyses.

-- Program researchers also discovered an epigenetic process that occurs during recovery from irradiation and chemotherapy.
+- HSCI researchers also discovered an epigenetic process that occurs during recovery from irradiation and chemotherapy.
 These findings could hasten the search for drugs that enhance self-renewal during bone marrow transplantation.

-- They found differences in the timing of such epigenetic changes in the formation of healthy versus leukaemia cells, which points to the potential of using DNA methylation inhibitors to control leukaemia.
+- They found differences in the timing of such epigenetic changes in the formation of healthy versus leukemia cells, which points to the potential of using DNA methylation inhibitors to control leukemia.

 - They engineered a therapeutic molecule that blocks SALL4, a protein involved in about one-third of cancers, in mice.
 This discovery has implications for the treatment of liver cancers and leukemias.

 - They identified a potential new strategy for treating acute myeloid leukemia that has progressed to clinical trials and includes re-purposing an existing drug.